rahel-webdeveloper/taskly/README.md

 ## ✨ Features

+- Authentacation and Authorization

+  - Creating account via Sign Up page
+  - Sign In to your account via Sign In page

 - Task Hub

   - Generate task description base on given title by AI
   - Create, edit, delete, and track tasks
-  - Filter tasks by statuses
+  - Filter tasks by status
   - Sort by name and date
   - Special button for task assistant